Skip to main content Skip to secondary navigation

 It's up to you to find a placement in an organization or department, arrange an interview, and negotiate a job description.

-Make sure your host organization reviews the "Partner Organization Eligibility" section to understand what organizations will qualify for the CSWS program.
+Make sure your host organization reviews "Partner Organization Eligibility" in CSWS Resources to understand which organizations qualify for the CSWS program.

-4. Have your host organization complete the community partner application
+4. Have your Community Partner Organization complete the community partner application

 5. Obtain nonprofit status verification

-Nonprofit organizations can verify their 501(c)3 status with a letter that includes their federal ID number.
-Public or government agencies may submit a letter on official letterhead as verification of affiliation.
-Email a copy of this letter to Yvette Zepeda.
+Nonprofit organizations can verify their 501(c)3 status with a copy of the official IRS letter that includes their federal ID number.
+Public or government agencies may submit a letter verifying their tax affiliation.
+Must be on official letterhead and signed by an official (i.e. senior official, chancellor, executive director, etc.) Upload a copy of this letter with the application.
+For questions, contact Yvette Zepeda.

 6. Complete the Community Partner Contract